* The sound effects of the Loptyr and Naga Spells are creepy as hell and can't be properly rendered by an emulator.

 * The concept of the Nosferatu spell: [[TheCutie That cute little]] MysteriousWaif Girl just got her face smashed in by a massive battle axe, then casts this spell which drains the life energy of her enemy and instantly heals the wound she just suffered. [[LightIsNotGood Oh, it's a Light spell]].
 It also has a creepy sound effect when cast.

-** Later games rename this spell to Nosferatu and make it a Dark spell, though the Tellius games revert it to Light.
-Still somewhat creepy though.
+** Later games make it a Dark spell, though the Tellius games revert it to Light (and then ''Awakening'' switches it right back to Dark).
+Still somewhat creepy, though.

 * The way [[http://fireemblem.wikia.com/wiki/Battle_of_Barhara the Battle of Belhalla came to life]].
 Think of it: not only is [[TragicHero your leader]] [[KillItWithFire incinerated to death]] [[MagnificentBastard by the Emperor]] (and after a TearJerker of a scene in which [[spoiler:he gets to see that his wife has been brainwashed into marrying said Emperor]]), but then the whole army that you're a part of is [[DeathFromAbove bombarded by a storm of meteors]].
 And you're unable to escape because the Royal Guard has you trapped in there. [[CruelAndUnusualDeath Seriously, not cool!]]